 The National Child Traumatic Stress Network (NCTSN) was created by Congress in 2000 as part of the Children's Health Act to raise the standard of care and increase access to services for children and families who experience or witness traumatic events.
-This unique network of frontline providers, family members, researchers, and national partners is committed to changing the course of children's lives by improving their care and moving scientific gains quickly into practice across the US.
-The NCTSN is administered by the Substance Abuse and Mental Health Services Administration (SAMHSA) and coordinated by the UCLA-Duke University National Center for Child Traumatic Stress (NCCTS).
+This unique network of frontline providers, family members, researchers, and national partners is committed to changing the course of children's lives by improving their care and moving scientific gains quickly into practice across the U.S. The NCTSN is administered by the Substance Abuse and Mental Health Services Administration (SAMHSA) and coordinated by the UCLA-Duke University National Center for Child Traumatic Stress (NCCTS).

-The NCTSN has grown from 17 funded centers in 2001 to 200 currently funded centers and over 200 affiliate (formerly funded) centers and individuals in 2023, working in hospitals, universities, and community-based programs in 46 states, the District of Columbia, Puerto Rico, and Guam.
-To accomplish the NCTSN mission, grantees, and affiliates work to:
+The NCTSN has grown from 17 funded centers in 2001 to 116 currently funded centers and nearly 170 affiliate (formerly funded) centers and individuals in 2020, working in hospitals, universities, and community-based programs in 43 states and the District of Columbia.
+To accomplish the NCTSN mission, grantees and affiliates work to:

 - provide clinical services

-- · develop and disseminate new interventions and resource materials
+- develop and disseminate new interventions and resource materials

 - offer education and training programs

-- · collaborate with established systems of care
+- collaborate with established systems of care

 - engage in data collection and evaluation

 - inform public policy and awareness efforts

 The national impact of the NCTSN is well documented.
-In recent years, estimates from the NCTSN Collaborative Change Project (CoCap) Report indicate that each quarter about 50,000 individuals - children, adolescents and their families - directly benefited from services through this network.
-Since its inception, the NCTSN has trained more than two million professionals in trauma-informed interventions.
+In recent years, estimates from the NCTSN Collaborative Change Project (CoCap) Report have indicated that each quarter about 35,000 individuals - children, adolescents and their families - directly benefited from services through the NCTSN.
+Since its inception, the NCTSN has trained more than 1.5 million professionals in trauma-informed interventions.
 Hundreds of thousands more are benefitting from the other community services, website resources, webinars, educational products, community programs, and more.
-Over 10,000 local and state partnerships have been established by NCTSN members in their work to integrate trauma-informed services into all child-serving systems, such as: child protective services, health and mental health programs, child welfare, education, residential care, juvenile justice, courts, and programs serving military families.
+Over 10,000 local and state partnerships have been established by NCTSN members in their work to integrate trauma-informed services into all child-serving systems, such as: child protective services, health and mental health programs, child welfare, education, residential care, juvenile justice, courts, and programs serving military and veteran families, refugee and immigrant families, and families impacted by substance use disorder.

-As part of its mission, the NCTSN immediately mobilizes in the aftermath of national crises, including the terrorist attacks on September 11 2001; Hurricanes Katrina, Sandy, Harvey, and Maria; and school shootings such as those at Sandy Hook Elementary School and Robb Elementary School in Uvalde.
+As part of its mission, the NCTSN immediately mobilizes in the aftermath of national crises, including the terrorist attacks on September 11, 2001; Hurricanes Katrina, Harvey, and Sandy; and school shootings such as those at Majory Stoneman Douglas High School and Sandy Hook Elementary School.
 In this role, the NCTSN deploys staff, provides direct services and training where needed, and disseminates resources locally and throughout the country, supporting the coordinated interagency federal response.